Einstein Field Equations

 Einstein writing Einstein Field Equations

 Albert Einstein first published these equations in 1915 as a tensor equation connecting local spacetime curvature (the Einstein tensor) with the stress, momentum, and energy present in that region (the stress-energy tensor).
-In practical terms, they determine the metric tensor of spacetime for a given arrangement of stress-energy-momentum.
+In practical terms, the Einstein field equations determine the metric tensor of spacetime for a given arrangement of stress-energy-momentum.
 Think of it as the gravitational analog of Maxwell’s equations, which relate electromagnetic fields to the distribution of charges and currents.
+This connection between geometry and physics is what makes special relativity a limiting case of the broader theory.

 Mathematical form of the Einstein field equations